Psalmzee/Restaurant-ChatBot/README.md

 To use the restaurant chatbot, follow these steps:

--   Visit the chatbot site [Coming Soon...]("live-link") on your device
+-   Visit the chatbot site [Restaurant-ChatBot]("https://sammy-restaurant-bot.onrender.com") on your device

 -   The chatbot will greet you and when you respond, it will return the available options for you to choose from.